coderolls/coderolls-blog/_posts/git/2021-05-18-delete-a-git-branch-local-or-remote.md

 **Note:** In most of the case the `<remote_name>` is `origin`.

-**For example** If I want to delete my remote `feature/add-profile` branch, i will hit the following command.
+**For example** If I want to delete my remote `feature/add-profile` branch, I will hit the following command.

 ```
 git push origin --delete feature/add-profile